mclarkson/obdi-aws-p2ec2/README.md

 > The global filter to apply, if any.
 For example, you might want to filter all
 > results by 'key-name=ourkeyname' or 'owner-id=25513944296'.

-The following variables are used when modifying the OS by the Bash script:
+The following variables are used by the Bash script when modifying the OS:

 *Aws_dnsserver_ip* and *Aws_dnsdomain*
 > Should both be set to avoid an error message.
 Affects the final '/etc/resolv.conf'.